June 3, 2020

 God has given you talents and has a mission for you to fulfill while on this earth.
 He is interested in you and what you do.1 While it may be challenging, discovering your talents and purpose is worthy of your efforts.
 As a student, selecting a certificate helps you find another piece of that puzzle and teaches you new talents and skills you can use to bless not only yourself, but those around you.

-As you select a certificate during your second semester of PathwayConnect, you may have filled out the interest survey, which suggested the top four certificates that match your interests.
+As you select a certificate during your second term of PathwayConnect, you may have filled out the interest survey, which suggested the top four certificates that match your interests.
 The results may have left you wondering, “Hmm, that doesn’t sound like me.
 What do I do now?”
 Or maybe your response was, “Wow!
 I never thought of that before.
 How can I find out more?”

 The interest survey is a collection of questions measuring your interest in technology, ideas, and people.
 It is a tool to provide insight about yourself and show the certificates available to take alongside PC 103.
 It is not meant to decide a certificate for you but to help guide your choices.
 Ultimately, the decision is yours!